-Detailed inventory of open banking system configuration items shall be kept in accordance with ITIL v3 standards.
+Detailed inventory of open banking system configuration items shall be kept in accordance with current Information Technology Infrastructure Library (ITIL) standards.
 At the minimum, the inventory shall be electronically searchable for registered participants.

-API Providers shall be required to have:
+API Providers/Consumers shall be required to have:

-- i.
-A Configuration Management (CM) policy approved by its Executive or Board Level IT Steering Committee or equivalent governance body not less than Executive level - ii.
+- A Configuration Management (CM) policy approved by its Executive or Board Level Information Technology Steering Committee or equivalent governance body not less than Executive level - ii.
 Automated CM processes - iii.
 A log of all changes within the CM system, audited on a quarterly basis, or more frequently, and defined in the approved CM - iv.
 A configuration database with the following architecture: - a.
 Logical listing of system types - b.
 Definition of configuration items per system type - c.
 Physical listing of systems and specifications of each configuration item per system type - d.
 Diagramming tool that reads off the inventory to typify the architecture of the systems showing connections and dependencies - e.
 A diagnostic assessment tool for the functional status of the configuration items and points of failure in the system.